-In this study, PMF was used to analyze $PM{2.5}$ data at the four sites.
+In this study, PMF was used to analyze PM{2.5} data at the four sites.
 Application of PMF requires that error estimates for the data be chosen judiciously to reflect the quality and reliability of each data point.
 This feature provides one of the important advantages of PMF: the ability to handle missing and below detection limit data by adjusting the corresponding error estimates.
 In the four data sets for the present study, there were missing and below detection limit values for different chemical species in different samples.
-The summary for the $PM{2.5}$ mass and 19 component concentrations used for PMF analysis was shown in Table 1.
-In this work, missing data were replaced by the geometric mean of corresponding elements and four times of geometric mean as the corresponding error estimates (Polissar et al., 1998).
-Half of the detection limit was used for the values below the detection limit and 5/6 of the detection limit was used for the corresponding error estimate (Polissar et al., 1998).
+The summary for the PM{2.5} mass and 19 component concentrations used for PMF analysis are shown in Table 1.
+In this work, missing data were replaced by the geometric mean of corresponding elements and four times the geometric mean as the corresponding error estimates (Polissar et al., 1998).